atk14/Menu14/README.md

 Menu14 is a menu generator designated for ATK14 applications.

 Menu14 has simple configuration that keeps in mind the ATK14 concept of controllers and actions.
-Menu14 has no limited count of submenu levels.

 Menu14 can build branched navigation structures.
 There is no limit of submenu levels count.